francescomucio/tee-as-transformation/docs/user-guide/data-quality-tests.md

 # Data Quality Tests

-Tee provides a comprehensive data quality testing framework that allows you to automatically validate your data transformations.
+t4t provides a comprehensive data quality testing framework that allows you to automatically validate your data transformations.
 Tests are defined in model metadata and automatically executed after model creation.

 ## Overview